 Quality management plans for drinking water providers

 A drinking water quality management plan (DWQMP) is a regulated risk management framework to ensure the safety of customers of drinking water service providers.

 As a registered service provider supplying drinking water in Queensland, you are required to have an approved DWQMP in place.

-DWQMPs are prepared by service providers and approved by the Department of Natural Resources, Mines and Energy.
+DWQMPs are prepared by service providers and approved by the Department of Regional Development, Manufacturing and Water.

 Use the following forms when applying for a DWQMP:

 - Drinking water quality management plan approval application: Form WSR505 (PDF, 556KB) and the explanatory notes and instructions (PDF, 168KB)

 - Drinking water quality management plan amendment application: Form WSR506 (PDF, 203KB) and the explanatory notes and instructions (PDF, 167KB)

 - Research project notification form (PDF, 242KB)

 - Internal review of decision application: Form WSR004 (PDF, 634KB)

 Approved plans are required to be regularly reviewed and audited.
 As a provider, you must also submit annual reports summarising the implementation of your DWQMP.
 These reports must be published on your service provider website.

 What is covered in a drinking water quality management plan